KennethMathari/Carry1st_Ecommerce/README.md

 - <b>Room </b>: For local(offline) storage.
 - <b>List-Detail Layout </b>: For a dual-pane layout where one pane presents a list of items and another pane displays the details of items selected from the list.
 - <b>App Search </b>: a high-performance on-device search solution for managing locally stored, structured data.
-- <b>Instantiator </b>: For generating test data from data classes.
+- <b>Instantiator </b>: a little Kotlin library that uses reflection to fill data class with random test data.
 - <b>Coil </b>: For image loading and caching.
 - <b>JUnit </b>: For unit testing.
 - <b>MockK </b>: For mocking dependencies in tests.